Soares/simplifience.com/post/reality/magic.md

 Imagine a world where we *did* discover magic.
 "True magic", as a modern youth might claim, raised on Harry Potter books and completely devoid of empathy for medieval peasants.
 Magic where you can wave a wand and say a word and levitate through the roof.

 If that actually happened in this world, we wouldn't all throw down our scientific models and shout "magic is real!".
-We wouldn't burn down the discoveries we've already made.
+We wouldn't burn down the discoveries we've already made and start over.
 No, we'd say "well isn't that funny".
 We'd scratch our heads and wonder "hey, how did that work?"

 If hard magic was discovered, we @post[wouldn't try to hide it]science/image.
 We wouldn't try to rationalize it away.
 Rationality can't make things go away: rationality uncovers the truth.
 If you could wave a wand and levitate, we'd be *very very confused* -- and then we'd figure out how you did that.

 If we found magic, we wouldn't label it "magic" and give up.
 We'd approach this new mystery like we've approached all other mysteries in the past.
 We'd figure it out.

 Once we'd figured it out, it would be just another domain of science.
-For science is the study of what is real: if magic were real, it would be science.
+For science is the study of all that is.

-Being a part of science is not degrading!
-Being a part of science only means that the thing is real: for science is the study of what's really there.

 If something must be mysterious in order to earn your wonder, then you aren't pining for a world with magic: you're pining for a world with stupider humans.
 No matter what reality looks like, humans will try to understand how it works -- whether you think it's magic or not.